 oppositions shall be served on the commenting or opposing party and shall include a certification that the

 commenter was served with a copy.

-facts or considerations relied on.
+under penalty of perjury, of any facts or considerations relied on.

 Reference Information Center: